shensquared/PosturePal/README.md

 ./start.sh
 ```

 That's it!
-The SitStraight menu bar icon will appear in your macOS menu bar.
+The PosturePal menu bar icon will appear in your macOS menu bar.

 ## 🎯 How to Use